Making education work!

 Students are available for co-op work terms at various times of the year.
 Most work terms start in September, January and May and are typically four months in length; some programs have eight month work terms.

-We are currently posting positions for the fall semester.
-Students are available from September to December.
+We are currently posting positions for the winter semester.
+Students are available from January to April.

-Please view our program availability for co-op programs that have a fall co-op term.
+Please view our program availability for co-op programs that have a winter co-op term.

 Hiring a Georgian College co-op student is easy